mransan/ocaml-protoc/README.md

   in

-  (* Decode the person and Pretty-print it *) Example_pb.decode_person (Pbrt.Decoder.of_bytes bytes)
+  (* Decode the person and Pretty-print it *) Example.decode_pb_person (Pbrt.Decoder.of_bytes bytes)
 ```

 * :heavy_exclamation_mark: **Int32** vs **int**

 *OCaml users will immediately point to the use of `int32` type in the generated code which might not be the most convenient choice.
 One can modify this behavior using [custom extensions](doc/ocaml_extensions.md).*

 ### Install & Build